EARLY BIRD DISCOUNTS NOW AVAILABLE

 Cycling

-Head out of the frenetic streets of Bangkok and hop on two wheels to explore the winding trails of Bang Krajao.
-A lush haven known as the 'Green Lung of Bangkok', a leisurely cycle ride through the peace and quiet here is a tonic.
-A popular spot for locals, here nature thrives and languid canals cool the air.
-Stop to meet the community of people who call this oasis of calm home, before heading back to the city to board your sleeper train.
+Head out of the frenetic streets of Bangkok as you are driven to Bang Krajao, where you'll hop on two wheels to explore winding trails.
+A lush haven known as the 'Green Lung of Bangkok', where nature thrives and languid canals cool the air; a leisurely cycle ride here is a tonic.
+Stop to sample food at the local market, and for a delicious lunch, before being driven back to the city to board your sleeper train.
 Roll out of Bangkok heading south to Surat Thani, where the adventure really begins.

 Day 3